New SBBP — a Symbol of Hope

 On the building’s east side rests a 2,500-square-foot deck on top of the new seawall.
 There’s access down to the beach.
 Once again, all the views are breathtaking.

-The building officially opened on March 16 with expanded hours: Mondays to Fridays from 10 am to 5 pm and on Saturdays, from 9 am to 1 pm.
+The building officially opened in the spring with expanded hours: Mondays to Fridays from 10 am to 5 pm and on Saturdays, from 9 am to 1 pm.

 Best of luck to the new SBBP and all its grand plans.